kpatticake/alcohol-label-verifier/README.md

 ## Technology Stack

 I initially planned to build this project using Java and JavaFX, as those are the technologies I am most experienced with.
 After reviewing the requirements, I decided a web-based solution would be more appropriate and accessible.

 The final technology stack consists of:
+* Node.js / npm
 * React JS
+* Vite
 * Material UI (MUI)
 * Tesseract.js
 * GitHub
 * AWS Amplify

 I selected React because it allows rapid development of responsive web applications that can be accessed through any modern browser and on a mobile device.
 Material UI provided a large collection of well-designed components, allowing me to focus on application functionality rather than building UI elements from scratch.